Pottersville, New York: Attractions

-Pottersville is home to the largest marble cave entrance in the eastern United States, Natural Stone Bridge and Caves Park.
-Though the formations are over a billion years old, the caves have only been open to the public since the late 1700s. (“Natural Stone Bridge and Caves”.
-Web.)
+Pottersville is home to the largest marble cave entrance in the eastern United States, Natural Stone Bridge and Caves.
+A show cave and a tourist attraction, the eleven caves in the park can be visited after an admission fee.

 Along with aforementioned attractions, Pottersville is in close proximity of multiple lakes.
 The town is just 23 miles from the popular tourist site, Lake George, 4.5 miles from a smaller lake, Loon Lake, .5 miles from Schroon Lake, and 10 miles from Friends Lake.
 These locations make it easy for tourists to participate in water related activities during the warmer months and partake in winter activities during the long winter months.

 Climate

 Pottersville gets about 41 inches of rain per year with a national average of about 37.
 The town receives about 78 inches of snowfall per year.
 The national average is 25.
 There are 116 precipitation days on average per year compared to the national average of 100.
 The town has about 176 sunny days per year with a national average of 205 per year.
 The average temperature in July in Pottersville is 80.6 degrees compared to the national average of 86.5 degrees.
 The average low in January in the town is 7.6 degrees compared with the higher national average of 20.5 degrees.
 The UV index for Pottersville is 2.9 with a national average of 4.3.
-The town is 1,268 feet above sea level with the national average of 1,443 feet. (“Sperling’s Best Places”.
+The town is 1,268 feet above sea level with the national average of 1,443 feet. ("Sperling’s Best Places".
 Web.)

 Pottersville is subject to cooler, more temperate weather due to its location in Adirondack State Park.
 The Adirondacks (or ADKs for short) are in northern New York.
 The lakes in the area greatly contribute to the humidity in the summer months (late May through August), thus contributing to the rapid and unforeseen change in weather and large quantities of precipitation the area gets in relation to the national average.
 The Adirondacks see a clear distinction between seasons, but the cold weather months last the longest.
 Snow typically begins to fall in late October and continues until the later days of April/early May.
 Though winters in the Adirondacks are already harsh and can easily reach down into the negative degrees, the windchill can make the temperature feel 10 or more degrees colder.
 Blizzards are also an ongoing threat in the region.
 Despite the long winter season, it is estimated that the sun shines 60 to 70 percent of daylight hours during the summer months.
-The summer months are also some of the rainiest of the year. (“Climate of the Adirondacks”.
+The summer months are also some of the rainiest of the year. ("Climate of the Adirondacks".
 Web.)